anjaliB1/Random-Quote-Generator/README.md

 # Random-Quote-Generator
-Random quote generator made using HTML, CSS, JavaScript and API
+A random quote generator made using HTML, CSS, JavaScript and API, which displays famous quotes from various past and present personalities.